ASICS Novablast 6: India Release Date, Price & What to Expect

 Should You Wait for Novablast 6 or Buy Novablast 5 Now?

-With the Novablast 5 already available and discounted on Amazon India, this is the real question most runners are asking right now.
+With the Novablast 5 now available at discounted prices on Amazon India and the Novablast 6 landing on July 1, this is the real question most runners are asking.
 Here’s how to think about it:

 Wait for Novablast 6 if…